guardian/dotcom-rendering/README.md

 VSCode should prompt you to install our recommended extensions these when you open the project.

-You can also find these extensions by searching for '@recommended' in the extensions pane.
+You can also find these extensions by searching for `@recommended` in the extensions pane.

 ### Auto fix on save

 We recommend you update your workspace settings to automatically fix formatting errors on save:

-1. Open the Command Palette (shift + cmd + P) and type `Preferences: Open Workspace Settings`
+1. Open the Command Palette (`shift + cmd + P`) and type `Preferences: Open Workspace Settings`
-2. Search for 'tslint.autoFixOnSave'
+2. Search for `tslint.autoFixOnSave`
 3. Update your `settings.json` with:

 ```json